Please do send Michael a private message via Facebook if you would like to help with a fundraiser or sponsorship.

 Who is Michael Murphy?

 Michael is a strong, focused and determined young man who is extremely inspirational.
-He has never let his disability stop him from achieving, which is evident as he is currently entering his final year at Warwick University studying Biology in addition to being a team member & competitor for Team Ireland in Para Dressage.
+He has never let his disability stop him from achieving, which is evident from his first class honours degree in Biology at The University of Warwick and his full time job as an Environmental advisor.
+In addition to being a team member & competitor for Team Ireland in Para Dressage.

 We are inspired to help Michael achieve his goal of getting to the Tokyo 2020 Paralympic Games.
 His older brother, James, who tragically passed away in an accident, nearly 3 years ago, was our very close friend since schooldays.
 Seeing Michael grow up and deal with his disability and loss of his brother, we have witnessed first hand the strength, commitment and desire he has to live life to the full.